JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/jump_to_error/transcript.rst

     * Alt-Tab
     * Cmd-E ``test_guar``

 When the test runs, it fails.
-We can navigate to the failing line in the test, re-opening the file if needed.
-We can also navigate to the line with the exception:
+We can navigate to the line with the exception:

     * Click on failing test
     * Click in the left window